bwcastillo/CI_CensusCanada2021/README.md

 Acknowledge: This tutorial documentation is part of my work experience at [Partners for Action (P4A) - University of Waterloo](https://uwaterloo.ca/partners-for-action/)

-PS: Any questions please feel free to write me to *bwcastillo@uc.cl*
+PS: (1) The database keeps NA values, which means that I didn't replace NA for 0 \n (2)Any questions please feel free to write me to *bwcastillo@uc.cl*